NeoVic2006/Adjust_project/README.md

 Used: **python "^3.9", Django "^3.2.5", pgadmin4 "^5.5"**.
 Copy this repository: https://github.com/NeoVic2006/Adjust_project.git

-Install dependencies with poetry.lock file usinsg this command: **poetry install**
+Install dependencies with poetry.lock file using this command: **poetry install**

 **APIs functionality:**
 **1)** Show the number of impressions and clicks that occurred before the 1st of June 2017,